Najaf/Najaf/WORKING_WITH_ME.md

 # Working with me

-This file gives you a rough outline of how I work with freelance clients.
-If you're looking for an overview of my work history, please see my main GitHub profile page here:
+I  work as a freelance/consulting software engineer, augmenting product development teams.
+This file provides an outline of how I work with clients.

+If instead you're looking for an overview of my work history, please see my main GitHub profile page here:

 https://github.com/Najaf

-I currently work as a freelance/consulting software engineer, typically augmenting existing teams that are working directly on a product.
+ If you have any further questions please email me at ali.najaf@gmail.com

 ## Written communication